Wetland: Technical definitions

 An ecological definition of a wetland is "an ecosystem that arises when inundation by water produces soils dominated by anaerobic and aerobic processes, which, in turn, forces the biota, particularly rooted plants, to adapt to flooding".

 Sometimes a precise legal definition of a wetland is required.
 The definition used for regulation by the United States government is: 'The term "wetlands" means those areas that are inundated or saturated by surface or ground water at a frequency and duration to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally included swamps, marshes, bogs, and similar areas.'

 For each of these definitions and others, regardless of the purpose, hydrology is emphasized (shallow waters, water-logged soils).
 The soil characteristics and the plants and animals controlled by the wetland hydrology are often additional components of the definitions.

 Types

 Wetlands can be tidal (inundated by tides) or non-tidal.
-The water in wetlands is either freshwater, brackish, or saltwater.
+The water in wetlands is either freshwater, brackish, saline, or alkaline.
 There are four main kinds of wetlands – marsh, swamp, bog, and fen (bogs and fens being types of peatlands or mires).
 Some experts also recognize wet meadows and aquatic ecosystems as additional wetland types.
 Sub-types include mangrove forests, carrs, pocosins, floodplains, peatlands, vernal pools, sinks, and many others.

 The following three groups are used within Australia to classify wetland by type: Marine and coastal zone wetlands, inland wetlands and human-made wetlands.
 In the US, the best known classifications are the Cowardin classification system and the hydrogeomorphic (HGM) classification system.
-The Cowardin system includes five main types of wetlands: marine (ocean-associated); estuarine (mixed ocean- and river-associated); riverine (within river channels); lacustrine (lake-associated); and palustrine (inland nontidal habitats).
+The Cowardin system includes five main types of wetlands: marine (ocean-associated), estuarine (mixed ocean- and river-associated), riverine (within river channels), lacustrine (lake-associated) and palustrine (inland nontidal habitats).